McTurtles5/PLC/README.md

 # Temporarily discontinued

-- PLC will continue to work, but will not have any updates.
+- PLC will continue to work, but will not have any major updates.
 [Details.](https://github.com/McTurtles5/PLC/wiki/Temporarily-discontinued)

 # PLC